Rifna-Raheem/Rifna-Raheem/README.md

 - 🔭 I’m currently working on **a group project about trip schedular**

-- 🌱 I’m currently learning **Python,Angular,AWS cloud,Genetic Algorithm,fundamentals of AI**
+- 🌱 I’m currently learning **Python,Angular,AWS cloud,Genetic Algorithm,Fundamentals of AI**

 - 💼 Connect with me on LinkedIn [www.linkedin.com/in/rifna-abdul-raheem-890aa5303](www.linkedin.com/in/rifna-abdul-raheem-890aa5303)